FrogDNA/Rack-Modules/README.md

 A VCV Rack sequencer module that plays with James Conway's "Game of Life".

-Manual to be found in the manual/ folder
+More info in the manual/ folder